 Public Sector Investment Programme (PSIP): The PSIP is a planning tool intended to provide details of the Government of Jamaica's investment programmes over a rolling three-year period.
-The PSIP outlines the administration's infrastructure and investment programme, as part of the medium term economic framework.
+The PSIP outlines the administration's infrastructure and investment programme, as part of the economic framework for the medium term.